 How To Use Artichoke Pesto

-- Spread: Use artichoke pesto as a spread on sandwiches and wraps.
+- Spread: Use it as a spread on sandwiches and wraps.
 It pairs well with grilled chicken, turkey, roasted vegetables, or even a slice of cheese.
 I love it on toasted sourdough with sliced tomatoes, salt and pepper (like a bruschetta).
 Or spread it on flatbreads and top with ingredients like goat cheese, caramelized onions, and olives.

 - Panini: Make a panini with artichoke pesto, roasted red peppers, mozzarella, and fresh spinach.